HomeLearnThe Comprehensive Guide to Sovereign AI Cloud in Europe

 The €1.2 Billion Wake-Up Call

 In May 2023, the Irish Data Protection Commission levied a record €1.2 billion GDPR fine against Meta for transferring European user data to the United States.
-The legal argument was devastating in its simplicity: no matter how encrypted the data, no matter how physical the EU server, a US-headquartered company cannot guarantee European data stays out of American hands.
+The lesson for AI buyers is not that every global provider is unusable; it is that legal entity, data flow, transfer mechanism, and operational access all need explicit review.

 This is why the conversation about AI cloud infrastructure no longer starts with performance benchmarks or pricing sheets.
 It starts with a single question: who has legal jurisdiction over your data when it is being processed by an AI model?